kai-ion/Grokking-the-coding-Interview/README.md

 # To Do List
 - [ ] create a linked list with a cycles functions
-- [ ] Pattern 4, 1.
-Merge Intervals.
-Add a find if overlap solution
+- [ ] Pattern 4, 4.
+Conflicting Appointments (medium).
+Similar problem, find all conflicting appointments

 # Other courses
 If you are looking for a similar pattern-based approach to solve Dynamic Programming problems, take a look at [Grokking Dynamic Programming Patterns for Coding Interviews.](https://www.educative.io/courses/grokking-dynamic-programming-patterns-for-coding-interviews?aff=VOY6)